 There is another waterfall a short hike away from Skógar Museum, called Kvernufoss waterfall in Kverna river.
 It is much less visited than Skógafoss as it is hidden away in a canyon.

-Hotel Skógar is located ca 154 km away from Reykjavík and is very popular as a romantic getaway in beautiful surroundings.
+So you see that there is a lot to do in this area, which makes Hotel Skógar a perfect place to stay for the night.
+Hotel Skógar is located some 154 km away from Reykjavík and is very popular as a romantic getaway in beautiful surroundings.